 How is this beast not in the top 5 (at least)?

-He is literally the best
+He is literally the best.

 Even if you hate rock music, you can't help yourself going "woah" while watching his performances!

-Easily, one of the best drummers of all time.
+Easily one of the best drummers of all time.

-Listen to: Art of Life, Kurenai, Rusty Nail etc.
+Listen to: Art of Life, Kurenai, Rusty Nail, etc.

 Simply amazing.
-What the greats do with two arms, he does with one
+What the greats do with two arms, he does with one.

 While he was kind of a cocky jerk, he still was an incredible drummer.
 And anyway, this is about INFLUENCE, not how good the person is.
-Seriously, without Buddy Rich, Bonzo, Neil Pearl, and Keith Moon would have been COMPLETELY different players.
+Seriously, without Buddy Rich, Bonzo, Neil Peart, and Keith Moon would have been COMPLETELY different players.